schlotg/node-aws-deploy/README.md

     node manualWebHook.js master

 ####Triggering deployments locally
-Webhooks might seem light a great idea at first, but even with small sized teams you can get into situations where the server is constantly pulling and being restarted.
+Webhooks might seem like a great idea at first, but even with small sized teams you can get into situations where the server is constantly pulling and being restarted.
 In a lot of cases it makes a lot more sense to coordinate the deployments.
 The postPullToAllInstances.js script allows you to trigger the pull manually from a local development machine.
 You can also trigger a restart or a rebuild. 'pull' and 'restart' are self explanatory but the rebuild command clears all the package.copy files in the master project and its dependencies so that all the npm resources are pulled and re-installed from scratch.